michaeluno/amazon-auto-links/readme.txt

 4. **Widget Sample**

 == Changelog ==

+= 3.7.4 - 10/09/2018 =
+- Added the `aal_action_activate_templates` and `aal_action_deactivate_templates` action hooks so that third parties can toggle the template status.
+- Fixed some broken links in the admin area.

 = 3.7.3 - 10/02/2018 =
 - Added the ability to limit the overall cache sizes.